Golden State Killer Suspect Revealed As Former Police Officer, Linked To East Area Rapist Crimes

 Authorities suspect him of dozens of other heinous crimes.

 His crime spree is believed to have begun in Sacramento in 1976, beginning with two burglaries and two rapes.
-Over the next ten or so years, the Killer is believed to have committed at least 24 sexual assaults in Sacramento County alone.
+Over the next 10 or so years, the suspect is believed to have committed at least 24 sexual assaults in Sacramento County alone.

 Authorities and victims say he would pry open windows while couples were sleeping, tie them up, and sexually assault the women.
 In some cases, he would allegedly place a stack of dishes on the tied-up man’s back, and while sexually assaulting the woman, threaten to kill her if he moved.
 He would then allegedly take cash, jewelry, and other mementos from his victims.

-In some cases he continued to taunt his victims after his crimes.
+In some cases, he continued to taunt his victims after his crimes.

 A testament to what one woman can do when she sets her mind to it.
 So in awe of @truecrimediary, her legacy and @pattonoswalt‘s commitment to seeing her work through. #ithinkyougothimmichelle https://t.co/U0etkkzmkP